National Institute of Technology, Durgapur: History

 On 22 November 2013, during the institute's 9th convocation, Shri Pranab Mukherjee, President of India, addressed the Institution and appreciated its efforts towards research and innovation.

+2025 laboratory Blast

+Professor Indrajit Basak, a senior faculty member and former officiating Director of the Institute, passed away on April 21, 2025, following a severe laboratory explosion.
+The blast occurred on April 15 during a thermit welding project supervision, when an unexpected chemical explosion inflicted critical burns on the 64-year-old educator.
+Despite receiving specialized intensive medical treatment at Safdarjung Hospital in New Delhi, he succumbed to his injuries.
+The academic community deeply mourned the loss of the veteran mechanical engineering expert.

 Campus

 Overview

 The campus spans 187 acres (0.75 km2).

 The main entrance is located on the eastern end of the campus, facing Mahatma Gandhi Road.
 The institute's academic facilities are located in the eastern half of the campus; these include the department buildings, laboratories and workshops, lecture halls, computer centres, and the central library.
 The campus has separate buildings for the departments of Computer Science Engineering, Electronics and Communication Engineering, management, Chemistry, Biotechnology.
 Each department has its own library, in addition to the central library, which holds more than one lakh resources including books, periodicals, and journals in print and electronic format.